UR Dodgeball Rules

 - Each game is a maximum of 5 minutes, although games may end more quickly.
 A game is over when all of the players on one team have been eliminated.
 Matches consist of as many games as can be played in the time available.

-- The game begins with either the Event Coordinator blowing the whistle or yelling “DODGEBALL!”
+- The game begins with either the on-site staff blowing the whistle or yelling “DODGEBALL!”

 - Players are NOT allowed to squeeze the balls so that they impact the shape of the balls.
 Players that squeeze the balls will be eliminated.
 Any players that constantly squeeze the balls could face suspension.
 This action significantly shortens the life of the balls and gives an unfair advantage as the balls tends to move very differently.

-- At the start of the game the balls are placed on cones on either side of the center line.
-These cones also designate a warning area commonly referred to as a dead zone.
+- Cones will be placed a few feet from either side of the center line.
+These cones designate a warning area commonly referred to as a dead zone.
 This dead zone should act as a guide that you are very close to the center line and should proceed with caution.
 Any violation of the center line means you are out.

 - All games are SELF OFFICIATED.
 Players are responsible for calling their own outs.
 If the ball hits a player, he/she should be honest and call themselves out and walk off the court promptly.
 We ask that Team Captains ensure that their teams are honest in calling their own eliminations and fouls.

-- The Event Coordinator’s job is not to officiate but if teams are not being honest or there is a safety issue (i.e. a player constantly crossing the center line without calling themselves out) the EC may step in and make necessary calls.
-If this occurs, the EC’s decision is final and no dispute is permitted.
+- The on-site staff’s job is not to officiate but if teams are not being honest or there is a safety issue (i.e. a player constantly crossing the center line without calling themselves out) the on-site staff may step in and make necessary calls.
+If this occurs, the on-site staff’s decision is final and no dispute is permitted.

 - When eliminated players must immediately put up their hand and call “Out!” and move PROMPTLY off the court to sit/stand at the designated wall- NO DALLYING off the court.